An Implicit GNN Solver for Poisson-like problems: Introduction

-This work introduces \name{}\footnote{Poisson Solver Implicit Graph Neural Network}, an Implicit Graph Neural Network (GNN) approach that iteratively solves a Poisson problem with mixed boundary conditions.
-Leveraging Implicit Layer Theory \cite{deq}, the proposed model controls, by itself, the number of Message Passing layers needed to reach the solution, yielding excellent out-of-distribution generalization to mesh sizes and shapes.
-The \name{}{} architecture, detailed in Section \ref{methodology}, is based on a node-oriented approach, which inherently respects the boundary conditions, and an additional autoencoding process allows it to be flexible with respect to its initialization.
-The method is trained end-to-end, mainly minimizing the residual of the discretized Poisson problem, thus attempting to learn the physics of the problem; However, in practice, some additional lightly-weighted supervised loss (MSE with ground-truth solutions) is still necessary for convergence when Neumann conditions are present.
-To ensure the stability of the model, a regularized cost function \cite{deq_stab} is used to constrain the spectral radius of the Machine Learning solver, thus providing strong convergence guarantees.
-We prove (Section \ref{theory}) the consistency of the approach and demonstrate its generalization ability in Section \ref{results} through experiments with various geometries and boundary conditions.
-We also discuss the complexity of \name{} to get insights into its performance and discuss its relation to state-of-the-art Machine Learning models.
+Partial differential equations (PDEs) are highly detailed mathematical models that describe complex physical or artificial processes in engineering and science \citep{intro_pdes}.
+Although they have been widely studied for many years, solving these equations at scale remains daunting, limited by the computational cost of resolving the smallest spatio-temporal scales \citep{num_sol_pdes}.
+One of the most common and important PDEs in engineering is the steady-state \textit{Poisson} equation, mathematically described as $ - \Delta u = f$ on a domain $\Omega \subset \mathbb{R}^n$ (usually, $n=2$ or $3$) with a given {\em forcing term} $f$, where $u$ is the solution to be sought.
+Besides, special constraints (often referred to as \textit{boundary conditions}) must be specified on the boundary $\partial \Omega$ of $\Omega$ \citep{intro_num_meth_var_prob} to ensure the existence and uniqueness of the solution.
+The Poisson equation appears in various fields such as Fluid mechanics \citep{pressure_poisson}, Gravity \citep{gravity_poisson}, Electrostatics \citep{electrostatics_poisson}, or Surface reconstruction \citep{surface_reconstruction_poisson}.
+It is ubiquitous and plays a central role in modern numerical solvers.
+Despite progresses in the High-Performance Computing (HPC) community, solving large Poisson problems is achievable only by employing robust yet tedious iterative methods \citep{iterative_method_sparse_linear_systems} and remains one of the major bottlenecks in the speedup of industrial numerical simulations. \\\\ More recently, data-driven methods based on deep neural networks have been reshaping the domain of numerical simulation.
+Neural networks can provide faster predictions, reducing the turnaround time for workflows in engineering and science \citep{latent_space_physics, solver_in_the_loop, ml_accelerated_cfd} -- see also our quick survey in Section \ref{related_work}.
+However, the lack of guarantees about the consistency and convergence of deep learning approaches makes it non-viable to implement these models in the design and production stage of new engineering solutions. \\ \\ This work introduces \name{}\footnote{Poisson Solver Implicit Graph Neural Network}, an Implicit Graph Neural Network (GNN) approach that iteratively solves a Poisson problem on general unstructured meshes with mixed boundary conditions.
+Leveraging Implicit Layer Theory \citep{deq}, the proposed model controls, by itself, the number of Message Passing layers needed to reach the solution, yielding excellent out-of-distribution generalization to mesh sizes and shapes.
+The \name{}{} architecture, detailed in Section \ref{methodology}, is based on a node-oriented approach which inherently respects the boundary conditions, and an additional autoencoding process allows it to consider any initial solution and dynamically adapt to it.
+The method is trained end-to-end, minimizing the residual of the discretized Poisson problem, thus attempting to learn the physics of the problem.
+When Neumann boundary conditions are present, an additional lightly-supervised loss (MSE with ground-truth solutions) is necessary to help convergence.
+To ensure the stability of the model, a regularizing cost function \citep{deq_stab} is also used to constrain the spectral radius of the Machine Learning solver, thus providing strong convergence guarantees.
+In Section \ref{theory}, we provide a theoretical analysis, demonstrating that the proposed \name{} approach satisfies a property of universal approximation.
+Specifically, we prove that there exists a parametrization of our model that yields an optimal solution for the considered task, showcasing the consistency of our approach.
+Moreover, we verify its generalization ability in Section \ref{results} through experiments with various geometries and boundary conditions.
+We also assess the performance of our approach by comparing it with a state-of-the-art Machine Learning model and discuss its complexity. \\\\ \textbf{Significant Contributions of this Study:} \begin{itemize} \item Introduction of a novel approach that combines Graph Neural Networks and Implicit Layer Theory for effectively addressing Poisson problems with mixed boundary conditions. \item Development of a flexible model capable of accommodating diverse mesh sizes and shapes, as well as handling various boundary conditions and initial solutions, demonstrating excellent out-of-distribution generalization. \item Implementation of a robust training process that learns the physics of the equation and uses stabilization techniques to provide strong convergence guarantees. \end{itemize}